22 Brilliant Lead Magnets to Grow Your Email List Right Now

-Properly executing a deadlift is difficult, so this guide is a great resource for resolving a common lifting problem.
-And lead magnets that help resolve your audience’s common problems are the most successful!
+Properly executing a deadlift is tough, and very technical, so this guide is a great resource for resolving a common lifting problem.
+And lead magnets that help solve your audience’s common problems are the most successful.

 Tony’s site has a unique writing tone, which he incorporates in his sign up form and lead magnet.
 This helps display his personality, and may increase email sign ups, because people love personality.